Detection of a R\'enyi Index Dependent Transition in Entanglement Entropy Scaling: Abstract

 \section{Abstract}

 The scaling of entanglement with subsystem size encodes key information about phases and criticality, but the von Neumann entropy is costly to access in experiments and simulations, often requiring full state tomography.
-The second R\'enyi entropy is readily measured using two-copy protocols and is often used as a proxy for the von Neumann entanglement entropy, where it is assumed to track its asymptotic scaling.
-However, Sugino and Korepiny (Int.
+The second \ren entropy is readily measured using two-copy protocols and is often used as a proxy for the von Neumann entanglement entropy, where it is assumed to track its asymptotic scaling.
+Sugino and Korepin (Int.
 J. Mod.
 Phys.
-B 32, 1850306 (2018)) revealed that in the ground state of some spin models, the scaling of the von Neumann and second \ren entropies varies from power law to logarithmic scaling as a function of the \ren index.
-By constructing a number-conserving many-body state with only two local degrees of freedom, we obtain a R\'enyi-index-dependent change in the leading entanglement scaling: the second R\'enyi entropy remains logarithmic while the von Neumann entropy is parametrically larger.
-We then introduce a symmetry-aware lower bound on the von Neumann entropy built from charge-resolved second R\'enyi entropies and the subsystem charge distribution.
-Comparing this bound to the total second R\'enyi entropy provides a practical diagnostic for anomalous entanglement scaling from experimentally accessible data.
+B 32, 1850306 (2018)) revealed that in the ground state of some highly constrained spin models, the scaling of the von Neumann and \ren entropies can differ, varying from power law to logarithmic scaling as a function of the \ren index.
+Here, we construct a number-conserving many-body state that demonstrates a R\'enyi-index-dependent change in the leading entanglement scaling, generalizing previous results to the case of fermionic state.
+We introduce a symmetry-aware lower bound on the von Neumann entropy built from charge-resolved \ren entropies that can provide a protocol for signaling anomalous entanglement scaling from experimentally accessible data.